-(5) Execution of Limitation of Liability agreement
+(5) Liability Limitation Agreements

 In accordance with the provisions of Article 427, paragraph 1 of the Companies Act of Japan, the Company has entered into an agreement with the Outside Directors and the Outside Audit & Supervisory Board Members to limit their liability provided for in Article 423, paragraph 1 of the Companies Act of Japan.
 The limitation of liability under the agreement is the higher of either 10 million yen or the amount provided in Article 425, paragraph 1 of the Companies Act of Japan.